llmrb/llm-shell/README.md

 #### YAML

 The console client can be configured at the command line through option switches, or through a YAML file.
-The YAML file can generally contain the same options that could be specified at the command line.
-For cloud providers the token is the only required parameter, everything else has defaults.
+The YAML file can contain the same options that could be specified at the command line.
+For cloud providers the key option is the only required parameter, everything else has defaults.
 The YAML file is read from the path `${HOME}/.llm-shell/config.yml` and it has the following format: